-It wasn’t till I with Mike that it slowed down.
-We would go out every once in awhile, but I started to notice that my outlook changed when it came to my friends.
+It wasn’t till I was with Mike that it slowed down.
+We would go out every once in a while, but I started to notice that my outlook changed when it came to my friends.

 Being in a serious relationship with Mike meant I was taking the role of being someone’s stepmother.
-Our free time on the weekends we would plan to do things with Mikayla.
+In our free time on the weekends, we would plan to do things with Mikayla.
 That didn’t sit well with some people and would try to make me feel guilty for my decisions.

 The more I sat with my feelings and thoughts about my friendships I realized how toxic some were.
-I made it appoint to pull back on hanging out with anyone.
-It didnt matter if I thought you were good or not.
+I made it a point to pull back on hanging out with anyone.
+It didn’t matter if I thought you were good or not.
 I just needed to be alone.

 Step back Morally